dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_two.rst

 Hello, DAG
 ----------
-One of the core capabitilies of dagster is the ability to express data pipelines as arbitrary directed, acyclic graphs of solids.
+One of the core capabitilies of dagster is the ability to express data pipelines as arbitrary directed acyclic graphs (DAGs) of solids.

 Let's define a very simple two-solid pipeline whose first solid returns a hardcoded string, and whose second solid concatenates two copies of its input.
 The output of the pipeline should be